emerging-welfare/Location-Recognition-Tools/EventStatus/README.md

 The files are python lists that contain dictionaries as in JSON format, saved using **pickle** package.

-To load the JSON formatted documents use:
+To load the JSON formatted documents in python using pickle, use:

 ```
 import pickle